tungph/dotfiles/README.md

 ## Shawn's dotfiles
 To setup and sync settings across devices.
  - `dot` the main script, run `dot --help` for detail
- - `config.zshrc` holds the common config.
+ - `config.zshrc` holds the common settings.
 Local settings must be placed in *~/.localrc*
  - `requirements.txt` holds the commands to be install when run `dot init`

 For heavy configuration app like vim, antibody..., create a folder with this kind of structure: